physx-is-fun/C-tutorial/structures.md

 } book;
 ```

+## Accessing structure members

-Accessing structure members: To access any member of a structure, we use the member access operator (.).
+To access any member of a structure, we use the member access operator (.).
 The member access operator is coded as a period between the structure variable name and the structure member that we wish to access.
 You would use the keyword struct to define variables of structure type.
 Structures as function arguments: You can pass a structure as a function argument in the same way as you pass any other variable or pointer:
 Pointers to structures: You can define pointers to structures in the same way as you define pointer to any other variable: